onaci/leaflet-velocity/README.md

 		displayEmptyString: 'No velocity data',
 		speedUnit: 'kt'
 	},
 	data: data,           // see demo/*.json, or wind-js-server for example data service

 	// OPTIONAL
 	minVelocity: 0,       // used to align color scale
 	maxVelocity: 10,      // used to align color scale
 	velocityScale: 0.005, // modifier for particle animations, arbitrarily defaults to 0.005
-	colorScale: []          // define your own array of hex/rgb colors });
+	colorScale: [],       // define your own array of hex/rgb colors
+	onAdd: null,          // callback function
+	onRemove: null,       // callback function
+});
 ```
 The angle convention option refers to the convention used to express the wind direction as an angle from north direction in the control.